Celayix Home » How to Become a Paperless Business

 Avoid printing presentations and using notepads

 The use of information-sharing technology to replace notepads and printed presentations is another crucial step in shifting to a paperless business.
-Hard-copy presentations are expensive to produce, are prone to misplace or damage, and are difficult to distribute to remote personnel.
+Hard-copy presentations are expensive to produce, are prone to misplacement or damage, and are difficult to distribute to remote personnel.
 In fast-paced work contexts, notepads might be inefficient for taking notes.
 To become paperless in your business meetings, follow these steps:

 1. With a simple HDMI cable, you can project slideshow presentations from your laptop or phone to a television or projector for in-person meetings.